facundoic/SSH-Brute-Forcing/README.md

 [*] Use : python3 ssh-brute-forcing.py <host\> <user\> <dictionary-path\>

 [!]
-By default this script use rockyou as dictionary, but you can change it.
+I recommend use rockyou as a dictionary